Doctoral Programs Committee

 This course provides an interdisciplinary exploration of various schools of feminist thought.
 It examines ways in which feminist scholars across the disciplines have theorized power and difference with regard to gender, race, sexuality, class and nation.
 It also explores the relationship of particular theories to both the production of knowledge and political practice.

-WS 601: Approaches to Feminist Scholarship in the Humanities
+WS 601: Approaches to Feminist Scholarship in the Humanities or

 WS 602: Approaches to Feminist Scholarship in the Social Sciences